 Know the most important news affecting Georgia

-Get the weekly email that covers government, policy and politics that impact your everyday life—in 5 minutes or less.
+Get our free weekly newsletter that covers government, policy and politics that impact your everyday life—in 5 minutes or less.

 We can’t be in all 159 counties or talk to all of Georgia’s 7 million-plus registered voters.
 So we’ve assembled 10 Georgians from diverse political and social backgrounds from throughout the state.
 They’ll help report this year’s midterm election, which is a culmination of two years of political unrest, mistrust and division.
 Vitriol aside, this is an important election that could have a dire impact on democracy and change the direction of this country for years to come.